Reducing the CNOT count for Clifford+T circuits on NISQ architectures: Preliminaries

 \begin{definition}[\textbf{Steiner tree}] Given a graph $G=(V_G,E_G)$ with a weight function $w_E$ and a set of vertices $\tset\subseteq V_G$, a Steiner tree $T=(V_T,E_T)$ is a minimum weight tree that is a subgraph of $G$ such that $\tset\subseteq V_T$.

 The set of vertices in $\tset$ are called \emph{terminals} while those in $V_T\setminus \tset$ are called \emph{Steiner nodes}. \end{definition}

 Computing Steiner trees is NP-hard and the related decision problem is NP-complete \cite{1972_K}.
-There are a number of heuristic algorithms that compute approximate Stiener trees~\cite{2005_RZ, 2013_BGRS}, the latter giving a solution which is within a factor of 1.39 times the optimal.
-A survey about different Steiner tree approximation algorithms is given in \cite{1992_HR}.
+There are a number of heuristic algorithms that compute approximate Stiener trees~\cite{1992_HR, 2005_RZ, 2013_BGRS}.
 The choice of algorithm is usually determined by the application, and typically involves a trade-off between quality (approximation factor) and running time.

-The heuristic algorithm we use is the one given by Wang \cite{1985_W}, which has similarity to Kruskal's minimum spanning tree algorithm \cite{1956_K}.
-Similar to \cite{2013_SF} we incorporate optimization steps by Rayward et al.\cite{1986_RC}.
+We use the algorithm given in \cite{2013_SF} (Algorithm \ref{alg:steinerTree}), incorporating optimization steps by Rayward et al.\cite{1986_RC}.
 This helps us achieve a better running time compared to the best (with respect to quality) approximation algorithms in the literature, without sacrificing the approximation factor much.
 The primary idea of the algorithm is to maintain a number of subgraphs and sequentially merge those which are closest to each other.
 The distance between two subgraphs $g_i,g_j$ is measured by the length of the shortest path between any two nodes $u,v$ such that $u\in V_{g_i}\setminus V_{g_j}$ and $v\in V_{g_j}\setminus V_{g_i}$.
 When a subgraph has all terminals then we stop the merging and remove all non-terminal nodes of degree 1.
 A pseudocode of this algorithm has been given in Appendix \ref{app:steinerTree} (Algorithm \ref{alg:steinerTree}).

 The size of the constructed Steiner tree is at most $2\left(1-\frac{1}{\ell}\right)$ times the size of the minimal Steiner tree, where $\ell$ is the number of leaves in the minimal Steiner tree.
 The running time is $O\left(|\tset|^2\left(|V_G|+|E_G| \right) \right)$ \cite{2013_SF}.